-Compared to the rest of the Seattle Metropolitan Area market, the Ashwood region has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Ashwood region has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 0 listings have come on the market, which means leases might be leasing quickly.
+In the last 90 days, 0 listings have been listed, which means spaces might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About Inf% of the available space in the Ashwood are subleases, so you might be able to snag a great spot on a short term.
+About Inf% of the listings in the Ashwood are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 9,990 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this area are close to 12 floors.
-Most buildings in this region were built in 2001 and are Class A.
+Even though the median size is 9,990 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this region are around 12 stories.
+Most buildings in this market were built in 2001 and are Class A.

-A large portion of this area is residential, but there's plenty of office_space.
+A large portion of this region is residential, but there's plenty of office_space.
 Wholesale trade is the dominant industry in this region.
-Most of the residents of Ashwood work from home.
+Most of the folk of Ashwood work from home.
 Commuting close to 10 minutes a day is the norm for those who opt to reside in this part of town.